 User Information and Usage

-TNC ridership is largely concentrated in dense, metropolitan areas, and riders tend to be relatively young, mostly affluent, and well-educated.
-User data shows that riders age 25 to 34 use TNCs 2-3 times more frequently than less affluent, less educated, and older individuals.1
+TNC ridership is largely concentrated in dense metropolitan areas, and riders tend to be relatively young, mostly affluent, and well-educated.
+User data shows that riders age 25 to 34 use TNCs two to three times more frequently than less affluent, less educated, and older individuals.1

 Position in Urban Mobility

-TNCs have added 5.7 billion vehicle miles traveled (VMT) annually to the Boston, Chicago, Los Angeles, Miami, New York, Philadelphia, San Francisco, Seattle and Washington DC metropolitan areas.
+TNCs have added 5.7 billion vehicle miles traveled (VMT) annually to the Boston, Chicago, Los Angeles, Miami, New York, Philadelphia, San Francisco, Seattle, and Washington DC metropolitan areas.
 Simultaneously, car ownership across the US increased faster than the rate of population growth.
-TNCs compete primarily with public transportation, walking, and biking, and attract individuals who were once users of these non-auto modes, increasing their VMT from what it once was.
+TNCs compete primarily with public transportation, walking, and biking; attracting individuals who were once users of these non-auto modes, and increasing their VMT from what it once was.

-Shared ride services such as UberPool, Uber Express Pool, and Lyft Shared Rides are promoted as a vehicle of traffic reduction; however, these shared ridership programs currently do not reverse the increased rides generated by UberX or Lyft.
-The inclusion of shared services results in a marginally lower VMT per trip: 2.6 new TNC miles for each mile in personal autos taken off the road, for every 2.8 new miles incurred by private ride TNC services.
+Shared ride services such as UberPool, Uber Express Pool, and Lyft Shared Rides are promoted as a means of traffic reduction.
+However, these shared ridership programs currently do not necessarily reverse the increased rides generated by UberX or Lyft.
+The inclusion of shared services results in a marginally lower VMT per trip: 2.6 new TNC miles for each mile in personal autos taken off the road for every 2.8 new miles incurred by private ride TNC services.
 Shared rides ultimately add to traffic if most users switch from non-auto transportation modes.1

 Connections to Public Transit

-TNCs can provide new options to expand access to public for transit by facilitating first-mile and last-mile connections form residential areas to transit stops or stations.
-Many cities have experimented with these types of public-private partnerships, including in the Bay Area.
-Programs like Go Dublin and Go Monrovia are examples of how public transit agencies have partnered with TNCs to provide shared first- and last-mile connections to transit from lower density suburban areas that are difficult to serve efficiently with buses.
+TNCs can provide new options to expand access to public transit by facilitating first-mile and last-mile connections from residential areas to transit stops or stations.
+Many cities have experimented with these types of public-private partnerships, including cities in the Bay Area.
+Programs such as Go Dublin and Go Monrovia are examples of how public transit agencies have partnered with TNCs to provide shared first- and last-mile connections to transit from lower density suburban areas which are difficult to serve efficiently with buses.

 Connecting Riders with Existing Drivers